tuyenanguyen/IT115-Fall23-Group2-GroupProject/CONTRIBUTING.md

 <li>Complete individual tasks promptly to prevent any disruptions to fellow team members</li>
 <li>Notify project manager of any alterations or updates</li>
 <li>Contribute high-quality work to secure the success of the project</li>
+<h2>Submit pull requests </h2>
+<li>Ensure any install or build dependencies are removed before the end of the layer when doing a build. </li>
+<li>Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations, and container parameters. </li>
+<li>Increase the version numbers in any examples files and the README.md to the new version this Pull Request represents. </li>
+<li>You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do do that, you may requesr the second reviewer to merge it for you.</li>